Packet-Clearing-House/DNS-pcap-distiller/README.md

 * [Java 8](https://openjdk.java.net/install/)
 * [Jpcap](https://github.com/mgodave/Jpcap) (see notes below)
-* A server that can see the DNS packets you wish to capture
-* An interface named ``eth0``

 #### Jpcap
 This project depends on [Jpcap](https://github.com/mgodave/Jpcap) and its JNI library libjpcap.
 Refer to the Jpcap documentation for information on building the library for your system.

-Note for MacOS X users: I had to edit the JNI_INCLUDE2 variable in src/main/c/Makefile.
+Note for MacOS X users: You may need to edit the JNI_INCLUDE2 variable in src/main/c/Makefile.
 The snippet below should work.
 ```
 ifeq ($(PLATFORM), Darwin)
     JNI_INCLUDE2 = $(JAVA_DIR)/include/darwin